Yonah (microprocessor)

-Yonah was the code name of Intel's first generation 65 nm process CPU cores, based on cores of the earlier Banias (130 nm) / Dothan (90 nm) Pentium M microarchitecture.
+Yonah is the code name of Intel's first generation 65 nm process CPU cores, based on cores of the earlier Banias (130 nm) / Dothan (90 nm) Pentium M microarchitecture.
 Yonah CPU cores were used within Intel's Core Solo and Core Duo mobile microprocessor products.
 SIMD performance on Yonah improved through the addition of SSE3 instructions and improvements to SSE and SSE2 implementations; integer performance decreased slightly due to higher latency cache.
 Additionally, Yonah included support for the NX bit.

 Models and brand names

 The Intel Core Duo brand referred to a low-power (less than 25 watts) dual-core microprocessor, which offered lower power operation than the competing AMD Opteron 260 and 860 HE at 55 watts.
 Core Duo was released on January 5, 2006, with the other components of the Napa platform.
 It was the first Intel processor to be used in Apple Macintosh products (although the Apple Developer Transition Kit machines, non-production units distributed to some developers, used Pentium 4 processors).

 There were two variants and one derivative of the Yonah, which did not bear the "Intel Core" brand name: